Chalarangelo/30-seconds-of-code/content/snippets/js/s/run-promises-in-series.md

 ---
-title: Run promises in series
+title: Run JavaScript promises in series
+shortTitle: Run promises in series
-type: snippet
+type: tip
 language: javascript
 tags: [function,promise]
 cover: sail-away
+excerpt: Learn how to resolve promises one after another (sequentially) in JavaScript.
-dateModified: 2020-10-22
+dateModified: 2023-10-15
 ---

-Runs an array of promises in series.

-- Use `Array.prototype.reduce()` to create a promise chain, where each promise returns the next promise when resolved.
+JavaScript **promises are asynchronous**, meaning that they are executed in parallel.
+This is great for performance, but sometimes you need to execute promises one after another (**sequentially**).
+This can be easily accomplished by **chaining promises** together, using `Array.prototype.reduce()`.
+Each promise in the chain returns the next promise when resolved, using `Promise.prototype.then()`.

 ```js
 const runPromisesInSeries = ps =>